minimaxir/gpt-2-cloud-run/README.md

 print(text)
 ```

-The UI from `app_ui.html` utilizes AJAX `POST` requests via jQuery to retrieces the posts and parse the data for display.
+The UI from `app_ui.html` utilizes AJAX `POST` requests via jQuery to retrieve the generated text and parse the data for display.

 ## Helpful Notes